 - 1) Print or type all information, except for the authorized signature.
 The information on the certificate must be legible both to you and to our auditors.
 Do not print a signature on paper forms, although it is often helpful to print or type the name below the signature.
 (A signature is not required on an electronic exemption certificate.) - 2) Fill in all the blanks.
 A certificate is complete only when all the information is provided.
 If there is a blank on the form, it must be filled in.
-Addresses must include the street or PO Box, city, state, and zip code. - When the certificate requires a tax registration number, be sure your customer provides it.
+Addresses must include the street or PO Box, city, state, and zip code.
+When the certificate requires a tax registration number, be sure your customer provides it.
 An exemption certificate is not complete unless the customer supplies the proper registration number(s).
-A seller may lawfully require a copy of the buyer's sales tax certificate of registration as a condition of honoring the Resale Exemption Certificate (ST-28A).
+A seller may lawfully require a - is not complete unless the customer supplies the proper registration number(s).
+A seller may lawfully require a copy of the buyer's sales tax certificate of registration as a condition of honoring the ST-28A Resale Exemption Certificate.
 [K.A.R.
+92-19-25b]

-92-19-25b] - 3) Give specific descriptions.
+Give specific descriptions.
+Be as precise as possible - 3) Give specific descriptions.
 Be as precise as possible when describing the property or services purchased.
 You may use an itemized list, refer to an itemized invoice number, or at the very least provide a general description of the items.
 When describing a business activity, include the principal product(s) sold or manufactured.